dataleonlabs/yap/README.md

-# Yap API Framework
+# Yap API Gateway
-Next-gen API framework with low-code approach on AWS Serverless

-## Introduction

-Yap is a new web framework designed by the team Young App, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
-By leveraging async functions, Yap allows you to ditch callbacks and greatly increase error-handling and policies. provides an elegant suite of methods that make writing servers fast and enjoyable.
-Yap is based on Webhooks and HTTP.
+Yap is a microservices API gateway that sits at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+By leveraging async functions, Yap allows you to ditch callbacks and greatly increase error-handling and policies. provides an elegant suite of methods that make writing servers fast and enjoyable, based on Webhooks and HTTP.

 ## Motivation

 The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams advanced collaboration.
-For example, YAP automates quotes processing for cash business, which may involve multiple apps (AWS, HelloSign, Stripe, etc.).
+For example, YAP automates quotes processing for cash business, which may involve multiple apps.

-### Automation and low-code

 Without automated integration, organizations cannot leverage the full power of data in multiple applications, for example, to re-enter data in applications or constantly switch context across applications to accomplish tasks.

 YAP combines the enterprise-grade workflow automation platform and ease of use expected from client apps supporting both cloud-based and on-premise systems.

-### Designed on AWS Lambda and Cloud providers Solutions

-Serverless computing is a cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machine resources.
-Yap use Serverless Framework,  free and open-source web framework written using Node.js.
-Serverless is the first framework developed for building applications on AWS Lambda, a serverless computing platform provided by Amazon as a part of Amazon Web

 ## Installing
 It's a official version for JavaScript, available for Node.js backends and AWS Lambda

 ##### With yarm
 ```